 Trademark Overview

 On Thursday, January 30, 2025, a trademark application was filed for CUE with the United States Patent and Trademark Office.
 The USPTO has given the CUE trademark a serial number of 99024185.
-The federal status of this trademark filing is NEW APPLICATION - RECORD INITIALIZED NOT ASSIGNED TO EXAMINER as of Thursday, January 30, 2025.
+The federal status of this trademark filing is NON-FINAL ACTION - MAILED as of Saturday, July 19, 2025.
 This trademark is owned by Charco Neurotech Ltd. The CUE trademark is filed in the Computer & Software Products & Electrical & Scientific Products and Medical Instrument Products categories with the following description:

 Downloadable mobile application for medication alerts for use in the field of Parkinson's disease, neurological conditions, and motor disorders; downloadable mobile application for cognitive tests for use in the field of Parkinson's disease, neurological conditions, and motor disorders; downloadable mobile application and computer software for tracking of symptoms for people with neurological conditions; downloadable software for wearable digital electronic devices, for tracking of symptoms for people with neurological conditions, Parkinson's and movement; none of the aforementioned being blood-related and blood cell-related medical and laboratory devices and related software and technology.